BDC Hamburger Icon

 Customer Support

-RingCentral provides 24/7 customer service by phone, live chat and a ticketing system.
+We appreciate RingCentral’s approach to providing 24/7 customer service by phone, live chat and a ticketing system.
 Customer service and technical support are included in your service, unlike what we found in our review of Twilio Flex, which charges extra for it.

 RingCentral offers an extensive knowledge base.
-We like the inclusion of online courses and demos, including a series of live and recorded webinars.
+We like the inclusion of online courses and demos, including a series of live and recorded lessons and webinars.
 There is also a range of user guides on topics such as how to set up phones, how to connect to Salesforce and training plans for agents.

 Limitations

-We also would have preferred if RingCentral shared more of its pricing information, similar to what we found in our review of RingCentral MVP, its top-rated business system.
+We also would have preferred if RingCentral shared more of its pricing information — similar to what we found in our review of RingCentral MVP, its top-rated business system.
 A better idea of pricing is helpful to business owners so they know whether or not the service will fit into their budget.

 Methodology